 The support for such live streaming cases is important for multi-CDN scenarios, as it is desirable that both media segments and media presentation descriptions are interchangeable even when they originate from different sources.

-In practice, AS/CDN source A may have a slightly delayed version of a presentation compared to AS/CDN source B resulting in different segment availability, and potentially conflicting media presentation descriptions and media playlists at between the different AS/CDN sources.
+In practice, AS (application server)/CDN source A may have a slightly delayed version of a presentation compared to AS/CDN source B resulting in different segment availability, and potentially conflicting media presentation descriptions and media playlists at between the different AS/CDN sources.

 Such timing differentiations may happen upstream in the workflow due to different delays or differently configured upstream components.
 Even if the delays are relatively modest, still discrepancies between sources may occur that are disruptive to the user experience.